Intensive temperature and quantum correlations for refined quantum measurements

-Here we address these considerations focusing on the validity of the concept of temperature.
-In particular, we test whether temperature is an intensive quantity and we enlighten the role of (quantum and classical) correlations in this question.
-In order to do that, we consider systems consisting of coupled harmonic oscillators in a thermal state and study the distinguishability between blocks of this thermal state and a reference thermal state at the same temperature as the whole system.
+In order to tackle the foregoing questions, we consider quantum systems consisting of coupled harmonic oscillators in a thermal state \cite{note_thermalization}.
+We study the distinguishability between a block of harmonic oscillators and a reference thermal block at the same temperature as the whole system.
 We first provide instances in which the temperature is no longer intensive, in the sense that under refined measurements the state of the block can be distinguished from the reference thermal state.
-Contrary to the standard thermodynamic intuition, the breakdown of intensiveness is more easily observed for larger systems.
-Second, despite this first result, we see how the state of the block and the reference thermal state do become more indistinguishable---for larger systems---under standard coarse-grained observables.
-Third, we show that for any type of observables it is possible to define an effective thermal state approximating the block state, even for small sizes.
-Finally, we relate these findings to the presence of quantum correlations in the system.
+Contrary to the intuition stemming from the standard setting of coarse-grained measurements, the breakdown of intensiveness is more easily observed for larger systems.
+Second, despite this first result, we see how the standard thermodynamic situation (where the state of the block and the reference thermal state do become more indistinguishable for larger systems) is recovered for coarse-grained observables.
+Third, we show that for any type of observables it is possible to define an appropriate effective thermal state approximating the block state, even for small sizes.

+As said, the origin of the deviation from intensiveness relies on the capacity to perform refined measurements.
+The fact that larger systems exhibit larger deviations reveals that the energy balance between subpart of the system does not play a significant role.
+On the other hand we will relate this deviation with the presence of correlations in the system.
+Specifically, we show that the presence of genuine quantum correlations is related to the departure from the intensive behaviour: when quantum entanglement is significantly present, the temperature ceases to be intensive for refined measurements; vice-versa, for vanishing entanglement the thermodynamic paradigm of intensive temperature applies for \textit{any} possible measurements.